 You will find the recommendations of the working group on euro risk-free rates on the transition path from EONIA to the €STR and on a €STR-based forward-looking term structure methodology here.

 On 11 May 2021 the working group recommended EURIBOR fallback trigger events and rates in order to support market participants in developing contractual fallback provisions for a scenario in which EURIBOR may permanently cease to exist.

 The incumbent WG has in the meantime completed its agreed deliverables.
 In order to continue contributing to the reform efforts in the euro area and facilitate coordination between private sector and public sector efforts in that respect, the WG will continue to exist with updated structure and mandate.
 The new working group will focus amongst others on:

-- the transition from EONIA to €STR for a diverse range of financial products by the end of 2021,
+- foster the use of €STR in a diverse range of financial products

-- the timely adoption of EURIBOR fallback provisions by EU supervised entities,
+- identify impediments to the timely adoption of EURIBOR fallback provisions and make recommendations to overcome them

 - identifying potential issues related to the impact of LIBOR discontinuation in the EU,

 - coordinating on cross currency issues with similar working groups in other jurisdictions.

 The working group is chaired by a private sector representative while ESMA provides the secretariat.
 The working group currently includes 29 voting members and five associations as non-voting members.
 Three public institutions act as observers, namely the EC, the ECB and ESMA.